 These highlights do not include all the information needed to use CELEBREX safely and effectively.
 See full prescribing information for CELEBREX.

-CELEBREX ® (celecoxib) capsules
+CELEBREX ® (celecoxib) capsules, for oral use

 Initial U.S. Approval: 1998

-WARNING: CARDIOVASCULAR AND GASTROINTESTINAL RISKS
+WARNING: RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

-See full prescribing information for complete boxed warning
+See full prescribing information for complete boxed warning.

 INDICATIONS AND USAGE

 DOSAGE FORMS AND STRENGTHS